 Dana R. Fisher is a Professor of Sociology and the Director of the Program for Society and the Environment at the University of Maryland.
 Her research focuses on questions related to democracy, activism, and environmentalism — most recently studying climate activism, protests, and the American Resistance.
 Her research employs a mixed-methods approach that integrates data collected through open-ended semi-structured interviews and participant observation with various forms of survey data.

-Fisher's work has been published in over 60 peer-reviewed articles and chapters.
-She is the author of: National Governance and the Global Climate Change Regime (Rowman and Littlefield Press 2004), Activism, Inc. (Stanford University Press 2006), the Practice of Research (with Shamus Khan, Oxford University Press 2013), Urban Environmental Stewardship and Civic Engagement (with Erika S. Svendsen and James Connolly, Routledge Press 2015) and American Resistance (Columbia University Press 2019).
-(For details on this book and links to reviews, go here).
+Fisher's work has been published in over 65 peer-reviewed articles and chapters.
+She is the author of: National Governance and the Global Climate Change Regime (Rowman and Littlefield Press 2004), Activism, Inc. (Stanford University Press 2006), the Practice of Research (with Shamus Khan, Oxford University Press 2013), Urban Environmental Stewardship and Civic Engagement (with Erika S. Svendsen and James Connolly, Routledge Press 2015) and American Resistance (Columbia University Press 2019)..
 She is the editor, along with Stewart Lockie and David Sonnenfeld, of the Routledege International Handbook of Social and Environmental Change (2013).
 Fisher also serves as a Series Editor for the Series on Society and the Environment at Columbia University Press along with Evan Schofer.

 Fisher received her Ph.D. and Master of Science degrees from the Department of Sociology at the University of Wisconsin-Madison.
 Her undergraduate degree is in East Asian Studies and Environmental Studies from Princeton University.
 She is active on Twitter: @Fisher_DanaR

 - Democracy, Activism, Protest, Civic Engagement, and Environmental Sociology